lupyuen/lupyuen.github.io/src/pinecone.md

 # Notes

-1. I'm not a Pine64 employee and I'm not paid by Pine64 to write these articles on BL602.

-    Pine64 sponsors my coffee ([as a GitHub Sponsor](https://github.com/sponsors/lupyuen)) and they send me samples (of gadgets, not coffee) for evaluation and experimentation.

-    (I'm not connected to Bouffalo Lab either)

-1. Can we flash firmware to PineCone via a Web Browser through the [__Web Serial API__](https://dev.to/unjavascripter/the-amazing-powers-of-the-web-web-serial-api-3ilc)?
-That would be really interesting.

-    The Web Serial API works OK for __sending commands to the BL602 Command Line Interface__. [(See this)](https://lupyuen.github.io/articles/lisp#web-browser-controls-bl602-with-web-serial-api)

 1.  __UPDATE:__ Bouffalo Lab has released a __revamped version of the BL602 IoT SDK__ based on the new "hosal" HAL.

     [(See this Twitter Thread)](https://twitter.com/MisterTechBlog/status/1456259223323508748)